5 Ways to Bring the Holiday Spirit to a Hospital

 Whether you are able to organize a hospital holiday extravaganza or only have time to bring by a couple of stocking stuffers, you have the ability to make a patient’s day.
 You may even make their Christmas.
 But just remember, no fruitcake!

-Tomorrow, we’ll share with you 5 jokes you can tell to break the ice at your church outreach event.
+Tomorrow for our 11th blog, we’ll share with you 5 jokes you can tell to break the ice at your church outreach event.